a. What types of sources and stakeholders does RepRisk screen?

 # a.
 What is the UNGC Violator Flag?

-The UN Global Compact (UNGC) Violator Flag allows to easily identify companies that have a high risk or potential risk of violating one or more of the ten UNGC Principles.
+The UNGC Violator Flag allows for an easy identification of companies that have a high risk or potential risk of violating one or more of the ten UNGC Principles.
 With the Flag, it is also possible to see if the UNGC violations are primarily linked to the operations (O) or to the supply chain (S) of a company.

 # b.
 How is the UNGC Violator Flag calibrated and what does it indicate?